$2 trillion worth of counterfeit products are sold each year. Can AI help put a stop to it?

 After a fire killed two siblings at a Queens home in April, the New York Fire Department discovered a charred electric scooter and charger in the home with a fake safety certification label.
 Investigators suspect the fire was sparked by another charger which may have had the same type of counterfeit sticker.

-"We have hundreds of reports of houses being burnt down based on these type of counterfeit electronics," said Francis J. Russo, director of the U.S. Customs and Border Protection's New York Field Office.
+"We have hundreds of reports of houses being burnt down based on these type of counterfeit electronics," said Salvatore Ingrassia, Port Director for JFK Airport.

 The agency put on display a sampling of the counterfeit goods seized inside the international mail facility at JFK Airport — everything from fake handbags, sneakers, watches and jewelry to knock-off electronics and cosmetics.

-Note: Correction: This story has been updated to attribute a quote to Salvatore Ingrassia, Port Director for JFK Airport.